Pesadon/RaceQi/README.md

 # RaceQi
-Game made as a final thesis for my technician course
+Videoame made in Unity as a thesis for my technician course